University of the Philippines Diliman Police: National government

-The UP Diliman Police is independent from the Philippine National Police (PNP) of the national government.
+The UP Diliman Police is independent of the Philippine National Police (PNP) of the national government.
 It is not part of the PNP's hierarchy.
 Although initially prior to its placement under the Office of the Vice Chancellor for Community Affairs (OVCCA) of the university it was under the National Police Commission (NAPOLCOM).

 The UP Diliman Police served as the primary police body within the campus until January 2021, when the 1989 UP–DND accord was unilaterally terminated by the Department of National Defense (DND).
 Under the accord, the national government's law enforcement agencies including the PNP and the military cannot enter any of the UP's campuses, including the main campus in Diliman, without prior notice.
-Prior to this period, when the UP Diliman Police arrest a suspect within its campus in a criminal case it hands over the suspect to the Police Station 9 of the Quezon City Police District after the campus police conducts its own investigation.
+Prior to this period, when the UP Diliman Police arrest a suspect within its campus in a criminal case, it hands over the suspect to the Anonas Police Station (Police Station 9) of the Quezon City Police District after the campus police conducts its own investigation.